 When does NBA free agency start?

-With the 2021 NBA Draft is slated to take place on July 29, free agency will open up a few days later on August 2.
+With the 2021 NBA Draft having taken place on July 29, free agency will open up a few days later on August 2.
 That doesn’t mean trades and other stuff won’t have beforehand.

 Who are the top-five NBA free agents of 2021?